project-hatohol/hatohol/doc/install/hatohol0.1-centos6.4.md

 Access with a web browser
 -------------------------
 ### Check of the setting of iptables and SELinux
-By default, some security mechanism such as iptables and SELinux blocks the access from other computers.
+By default, some security mechanisms such as SELinux and iptables block the access from other computers.
 You have to deactivate them if needed.
 > ** WARNING **
 > You should do the following things after you understand the security risk.